REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Methods

 \subsection{Training Loco-manipulation Controller for Data Collection}

 We develop a reinforcement learning (RL) policy $\pi_{\text{loco\_manip}}$ capable of simultaneous locomotion and manipulation.
 The training and deployment pipeline is illustrated in Fig.~\ref{fig:RL_flow}. $\pi_{\text{loco\_manip}}$ adopts a decoupled control architecture that separates upper-body and lower-body behaviors, similar to prior humanoid loco-manipulation works~\cite{zhang2025falcon, ben2025homie, lu2024MobileTV}.
 Specifically, a lower-body locomotion policy is responsible for achieving intermediate foot placements while maintaining dynamic balance, whereas an upper-body arm policy tracks desired hand poses to execute manipulation tasks.
+During training, the two controllers are decoupled, handling disturbances from each other through domain randomization.

 While most existing locomotion policies are formulated as velocity-tracking controllers, their objectives are designed for long-distance periodic walking rather than for the frequent start–stop transitions and precise torso position adjustments required for manipulation tasks.
 To enable accurate locomotion toward target positions and achieve a high loco-manipulation success rate, we introduce a foot-placement tracking controller $\pi_{\rm lower}$ that takes discrete foot-placement commands as input.
-Unlike velocity-tracking controllers that can accumulate positional error over time, our locomotion policy takes discrete foot-placement commands as input, providing direct control over where each footstep lands.
+Unlike velocity-tracking controllers that can accumulate positional error over time, our locomotion policy provides direct control over where each footstep lands.
 Prior studies~\cite{wang2025beamdojo, suliman2025reinforcement} have demonstrated that this formulation yields substantially improved foot-placement accuracy and locomotion stability.